oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-modules.md

 **Symptoms**: After updating Oqtane, the module behaves incorrectly or fails to load.

 **Solution**:
 - **Review Release Notes**: Check the Oqtane release notes for any breaking changes or updates to the module system that may affect your module.
-Pay attention to any updates in the API or core framework that may impact your module’s functionality.
+Pay attention to any updates in the API or core framework that may impact your module's functionality.
 - **Update Module Code**: If necessary, modify your module to ensure compatibility with the latest version of Oqtane.
 This could involve changing APIs, adjusting for new features, or removing deprecated functionality.
 - **Test in Development**: Test the updated module in a development environment before deploying it to production to ensure it behaves as expected with the latest Oqtane version.